v-chernov/stolon-helm/charts/stolon/README.md

   # ATTENTION. if you don't use fixed postgres_password and replication_password values
   # stolon cluster will be unreachable for ~20 seconds after helm upgrade
   # because of generation of new passwords

+# Pod resource requests and limits for PostgreSQL (keeper).
+Be careful with this parameters
+resources: {}
+  # requests:
+  #   cpu: "500m"
+  #   memory: "1024Mi"
+  # limits:
+  #   cpu: "500m"
+  #   memory: "1024Mi"
+# Standard dummy installation can use <= 2Gi of RAM.
+# For more complex installations you must calculate it or leave empty

+# Pod resource requests and limits for initContainers, Jobs and Sentinel
+initResources:
+  requests:
+    cpu: "10m"
+    memory: "20Mi"
+  limits:
+    cpu: "20m"
+    memory: "50Mi"

+# Pod resource requests and limits for Proxy
+proxyResources:
+  requests:
+    cpu: "10m"
+    memory: "50Mi"
+  limits:
+    cpu: "20m"
+    memory: "100Mi"
 ```

 ## Be careful with your data!